aChrisYouKnow/Sats-Worthy-Songs/README.md

 Feel free to suggest changes to the RSS feed and documentation via pull requests.

 # To Do items
 - [ ] The end goal is throughout the entire episode, for 95% of the sats to go to the artists, with the rest getting spread to some of the tools making this happen.
-Currently there are too many situations where the boosts are going to the show and not the artists.
+Currently there are too many situations where the boosts are going to me and not the artists.
 This needs a solution.
 - [ ] Include links for Sats Worthy Songs to open directly in various podcast players (want to avoid this just leading listeners listening through the link without connecting a wallet)
 - [ ] Include guides for listeners on how to get wallets setup.